inbo/n2khab-monitoring/functionality.md

 _**Needed functions: in repo n2khab-inputs:**_

 Both functions take into account type code consistency and link subtypes to main types.
-Both functions generate a data set consisting of both a spatial object and a tidy dataframe, including areal proportions.
+Both functions generate a data set consisting of both a spatial object and a long / tidy dataframe, including areal proportions.

 - `write_terr_habitatmap(threshold_pct, outputdir)`
     - this function reads and integrates `habitatmap`, `habitatdune` and `mhq_terrestrial_locs`